kennedn/kennedn.github.io/README.md

 # Personal Website

-Contains information about myself along with a handful of fun little interactive games embedded from some of my other projects.

-Built mostly with JQuery.
+A Web app built from the ground up using Jquery alongside CSS3 transforms.
+A showcase of proudest projects with some fun little interactive games thrown in to keep it interesting.